huMustafa/wc01/README.md

 # Deadline and discussion

-The deadline is mention on Canvas.
+The deadline is mentioned on Canvas.

 For discussion on the WC, please use the related Canvas discussion thread.